 Dry Batter Ingredients

-- 1¾ c gluten free all-purpose flour spoon and leveled method, brand suggestion in post
+- 1¾ cups gluten free all-purpose flour spoon and leveled method, brand suggestion in post

-- 1 tsp xanthan gum omit if GF all-purpose flour contains this or guar gum
+- 1 teaspoon xanthan gum omit if GF all-purpose flour contains this or guar gum

 Instructions